grosenbe/EmacsConfig/Readme.txt

-Since you'll forget -- clone this repository, and then create symlinks from it to the emacs config files: .emacs and .gnus.el
+Clone this repository, and then create symlinks from it to the emacs config files: .emacs and .gnus.el